Mat-thieu/OLD-MobLog-JS/README.md

 # MobLog-JS
 JavaScript console for mobile development.

+**This repo is still under development, more features will be added later**

 Inspired by https://github.com/chinchang/screenlog.js, I thought screenlog.js lacked many useful features so I started working on this.

 This is what it looks like